 I had some success in 2015 and 2016 with powerlifting and won some state titles, primarily with deadlifting and squatting.
 A couple years later, I was introduced to intermittent fasting, started to drop weight and actually felt good about what I was doing in the gym.
 That was followed up with a hard look at what I chose to put in my body, getting ideas from AA friends about what they ate, and becoming, well, a label-reader.

 Honestly, I still struggle.
 DAILY.
 I know what to eat, but that doesn't always go according to plan.
 I've been told moving forward is better than stagnating, so that's what I try to do.

-I received my Level One CrossFit certification online earlier this year.
+I received my Level One CrossFit certification online in March 2021.
 My favorite part of the gig is not only being inspired by the people I am around, but listening as other coaches instruct.
 I love how everyone has their own successful ways of explaining movement techniques, yet work together towards a collective goal: making people better.